dkdawkins/angular-practice/README.md

 # Structural Directives
 - *ngFor="let item of items": displays affected nodes for each item in a given list
 - *ngIf="item": displays affected nodes if item is not null

+# Input decorator
+- Syntax: @Input() property: IName;
+- Must import Input from @angular/core in the component.ts that uses this
+- Recieves property data through Property Binding